-These types of Learning Management Systems (LMSs) capitalise on cloud advancements in areas such as computina. and data analytics to. reinforce the traditional like system.
-While basic features absence management and lesson planning have been around for a long time, new use cases are emerging, such as early detection systems identifying students prone to fall behind and automated grading systems.
+These types of Learning Management Systems (LMSs) capitalise on advancements in areas such as cloud computing, AI and data analytics to reinforce the traditional school system.
+While basic features like absence management and lesson planning have been around for a long time, new use cases are emerging, such as early detection systems identifying students prone to fall behind and automated grading systems.
 LMSs therefore not only change the way students, teachers, and parents interact at school, they also support teacher productivity and educational outcomes.